Colonial Parkway murders: David Knobling and Robin Edwards

-In 1988, salesman David Lee Knobling (20) and eighth-grade student Robin Margaret Edwards (14) were murdered.
-Edwards and Knobling met on September 19 when Knobling agreed to drive his younger cousin on a date with Edwards to see the film Dragnet (1987).
-Knobling left his home around midnight, while Edwards left hers half an hour later.
-A group of teenagers partying on Ragged Island until 2:00 a.m. reported no sign of Knobling's truck.
-The vehicle, a black Ford Ranger, had previously been discovered on September 21 by a patrolman at the Ragged Island Wildlife Refuge's parking area, with the wipers and radio on and the engine running, and some articles of clothing inside.
+In 1987, salesman David Lee Knobling (20) and eighth-grade student Robin Margaret Edwards (14) were murdered.
+Edwards and Knobling disappeared on September 19, after Knobling agreed to drive his younger cousin and Edwards on a date to a screening of the film Dragnet (1987).
+Knobling left his home around midnight, while Edwards left hers a half-hour later.

+Knobling's truck, a black Ford Ranger, was discovered on September 21 by a patrolman at the Ragged Island Wildlife Refuge's parking area, with the wipers and radio on and the engine running.
 Both doors were open, and the driver's side window was partially rolled down, causing police to speculate that the perpetrator either was or had been posing as a uniformed officer.
-Knobling's wallet was found inside the pickup, which ruled robbery out as motive.
+Knobling's wallet was found inside the truck, which ruled robbery out as motive.
+Articles of clothing were also found in the vehicle.
+A group of teenagers partying on Ragged Island until 2:00 a.m. on September 19 had reported no sighting of the pickup.

 On September 23, the bodies of Knobling and Edwards were found after being washed ashore with the tide about 100 feet apart on the bank of the James River.
-Both victims had been shot; Edwards in the back of the head execution-style, and Knobling twice, once in the head and once in the shoulder.
+Both victims had been shot: Edwards in the back of the head execution-style; and Knobling twice, once in the head and once in the shoulder.
 Both were partially clothed; Edwards was found with her jeans unfastened and her bra around her neck.
 Investigators were unsure if a sexual assault had taken place since, despite Edwards being underage, it was presumed that she and Knobling had a sexual relationship.
 The state police later said she was assaulted.

 Authorities suspected a connection between the double-murder of Knobling and Edwards to that of Dowski and Thomas.
 Although the former deaths did not occur on the Colonial Parkway, both sets of victims were couples who had been killed at or around lovers' lane areas, and the two locations were only about a thirty-minute drive apart.

-On January 8, 2024, the police announced that DNA evidence revealed the identity of Knobling and Edwards' killer as Alan Wilmer Sr., a local fisherman.
+On January 8, 2024, authorities announced that DNA evidence had conclusively linked Alan Wilmer to the murders of Knobling and Edwards.
 Via DNA evidence, Wilmer was also linked to the otherwise unrelated 1989 murder of Teresa Lynn Howell.